Are you the owner of the business?

 When you’re in business, you're meeting the needs of specific people.
 No matter what it is, you’ll need to target the right people.
 The trick is to be very specific about the demographics of your audience.
 Take into account these aspects:

 Use data to find the specific qualities and behaviours of your intended audience.
 You can gather this information yourself through surveys or engage a market research company.
 From there, you can analyse how this translates to business and look for ways to assist with your target audience’s decision-making.
-Also, to examine psychographics - the personal characteristics of people through attitudes, values and interests, personality, behaviour and lifestyle preferences.
+Also examine psychographics - the personal characteristics of people through attitudes, values and interests, personality, behaviour and lifestyle preferences.

 Audit your current audience